-Parents of college-bound high schoolers have relied on the SAT prep services of Princeton Review for decades, and for good reason.
-Princeton Review has one of the longest track records of success in preparing students for the SAT and produces hundreds of top 1% scorers each year.
+Princeton Review has consistently produced hundreds of top 1% SAT scorers each year for the past three decades, which has in turn earned them the trust of high schoolers and their parents.
 But does a history of successful results and a storied name necessarily mean this course is right for you?
-We closely examine the Princeton Review SAT prep course and books in this detailed review.
+We evaluate the Princeton Review SAT prep course and books in this detailed review.

-The Ultimate course is Princeton Review’s most popular option and generally regarded as their standard course.
+The Essentials course is Princeton Review’s most popular option and generally regarded as their standard course.
 This package includes the same materials as the Self-Paced course, but adds in 18 hours of live instruction, hard copy books and additional practice tests (including proctored exams).
-This package runs right around $900, but can often be found on sale for less.
+This package runs right around $950, but can often be found on sale for a couple hundred dollars less.

 Course options and pricing current as of date of publication.